mweel1/usa_high_level/department-of-education/index.md

 A directory of .schools will be the domains providing school services.

-All schools must pass a school plan approval by the school board on how they are meeting the ciriclum of the group in their standard grades which is:
+All schools must pass a school plan approval by the school board on how they are meeting the curriculum of the group in their standard grades which is:

 - Elementary School
 - Middle School